NebularNerd/win-term-cmdhere/README.md

 Just drop the cmdhere.ps1 file into a convenient location that is in your path, type `cmdhere` in a Powershell tab to pop to a command prompt.
 You can use this for most Windows Terminal profiles, for example if you have Admin profiles you wish to use just make a new copy of this file and change the profile name in the quotes.

 ## Limitations
-- If you are non English speaker, you'll likely need to change the `"Command Prompt"` to what is used in your language.
+- If you are non English speaker, you'll likely need to change `"Command Prompt"` to what is used in your language.
 - It will not carry any command history across shells, this is a limitation of Windows and the hodge podge mix of shells we have.